arben-adm/tavily-mcp-search/README.md

 ### Claude Desktop Setup

-Optimize your Claude Desktop experience with this configuration:
+I've optimized the Claude Desktop experience with this configuration:

 ```json
 {